RoboJackets/software-training-old/projects/week_5/Instructions.md

 ## 1 Background

 This week, we'll be implementing an algorithm for mapping our robot's environment.
 In Project 2, you used computer vision techniques to identify obstacles near our robot.
-These obstacles are the read shapes on our floor mat, which represent rocks our robot can't drive over.
+These obstacles are the red shapes on our floor mat, which represent rocks our robot can't drive over.
 As things stand now, our robot only knows about the obstacles it can see at any given moment.
 It has no ability to keep track of all the obstacles it has seen so far.
 Our mapping node will take in these individual frames of obstacle detections and combine them into a complete map of the world.

 Note that this project depends on you having working solutions for projects 1, 2, and 3.